icukovic/gingerbill.org-source/content/article/2020-06-21-the-ownership-semantics-flaw.md

 ```

-Rust is an immutable-by-default language, but with the option to opt into mutability with `mut`.
-Immutability helps a lot with mathematical proofs for logic since things things can be "flattened" quite easily, but virtually all computers are fundamentally mutable things, even if the abstraction of immutability is a useful tool.
+Rust is an immutable-by-default language, with the option to opt into mutability with `mut`.
+Immutability helps a lot with mathematical proofs for logic since things things can be "flattened" quite easily, however virtually all computers are fundamentally mutable things, even if the abstraction of immutability is a useful tool.
 As a result, the ownership semantics system requires a few more rules to take into account mutability, by adding the concept of "borrowing" through references.
 The general rules for the borrow checker are:

 * Each value may have as many immutable borrows as you want
 * Each value may only have one mutable borrow at a time